PacificBiosciences/recalladapters/README.md

 ## Usage

-Both tools have an identical interface and take BAM and/or DataSet files as input.
-Examples:
 Provide the `subreads.bam` and `scraps.bam` as input, together with an output `projectName` and the FASTA file containing the new adapter(s).